 - Celebrate your differences.
 Reclaim that unity and diversity you felt before you married.
 List ways you are alike and ways you are different.
 For all the ways you are alike, figure out how to compensate for those areas.
 For all the ways you are different, determine how you can make sure the differences complement your marriage relationship instead of creating friction.

 - Make a date to talk about “us.”
 Lots of couples talk over each other.
 They talk about the kids, work, community service, etc. On this date, the Arps encourage couples to talk about “you.”
 Talk about positive things, your hopes and dreams, what you want your marriage to look like.

 - Have an encouragement date.
 Verbalize all those things you keep in your head, like when you think he looks really good, but you forget to tell him or when she cooks a great dinner, you think about how great everything tastes, but you never say anything.

 “A number of years ago, we moved our office and David gave in to using an answering machine,” Claudia says.
 “The past few days had been rough so I decided to leave a message of encouragement for David on the new answering machine telling him I was really looking forward to seeing him at home and suggested some activities we could do.

-Fun in marriage is serious business!
+Jazzing your marriage up is serious business!
 To find out more ways to create fun and adventure in your marriage, take look around our website.